Frequently Asked Questions

 How long have you been working as an artist?

-Since I graduated in 1999, but have only been completely self employed since 2002, as before this I had part time work to support my practice.
+Since I graduated in 1999, and have been completely self employed since 2002, as before this I had part time work to support my practice.

 What are the best and worst things about being an artist?

 The best things are that I am able to produce my own work and be my own boss for a living.
 I have luckily got to the stage where I only undertake the workshops I enjoy and am able to say no to those that I don't.
 The worst things are no sick pay, no holiday pay and VERY few days off.
 I may be my own boss, but my boss is a slave-driver!
 It is very hard to turn down paid work, so I really struggle to fit everything in.
-I am trying to sell work, whilst trying new ideas, to run workshops, do exhibitions and undertake commissions and residencies.
+I am trying to sell work, whilst trying new ideas, to run workshops, do exhibitions and undertake commissions, residencies and all the massive demands of running a gallery.
 Also there is a lot of paperwork to be done, which I didn't expect when I started out.
-Tax returns, updating the website, replying to emails, producing publicity material etc. And I had such romantic visions of sitting sewing all day!
+Tax returns, updating the website, replying to emails (I probably spend an average of 2 hours a day just on this!), producing publicity material , updating social media etc. And I had such romantic visions of sitting sewing all day!

 How easy is it to find work/ make a living?

 I have been very lucky, and have had some amazing opportunities, such as getting a place on the North West Arts Boards 'Setting Up Scheme'.
 This gave me a free studio, as well as a maintenance and equipment grants, so I had money and time to set up by business when I was starting out.
-However I would say that it only has been within the last year that I have finally got to the stage that I am actually making money.
-So you do have to be really determined and pro-active in finding work and opportunities.
+You do have to be really determined and pro-active in finding work and opportunities.
 You also have to get used to getting rejections, which used to really upset me, but now I realise most of the things you apply for you probably won't get to begin with.
 Luckily, I have got to the stage where people approach me for exhibitions and workshops, as most work I undertake now is gained through word of mouth and recommendations.

 Where do you work?

-I have a studio in Stafford, which is where I am from.
+I have a studio in Stafford, which is where I am from (see below).
 Before this I was based in Manchester for 10 years, where I had a studio in Stockport.
 My first studio was at the Museum of Science & Industry in Manchester, as part of my setting up grant.

 Can I visit your studio?